 The key skills needed to master another language are Listening, Reading, Writing, Speaking and Translation and these are regularly practised.
 All of these are transferable skills for both business and leisure purposes.

-Technology plays a key role in the Languages curriculum as pupils have access to two computer rooms dedicated to Languages.
-Various websites and software are available to our pupils so that they can continue with their learning both at home and at school.
+Technology plays a key role in the Languages curriculum as students have access to two computer rooms dedicated to Languages.
+Various websites and software are available to our students so that they can continue with their learning both at home and at school.
 We often use clips and music in lessons, as we are committed to providing a learning experience which is varied, accessible, relevant and enjoyable for all.